About the structure of WP Thompson

 WP Thompson is the trading style of WP Thompson Limited, a company registered in England under number 08794195 with a registered address at 1 Mann Island, Liverpool L3 1BP.
 The company is registered as Patent and Trade Mark Attorneys, and is regulated by the Intellectual Property Regulation Board. www.ipreg.org.uk

-References on this website to a "Partner" refer to a director and shareholder of WP Thompson Limited.
+References on this website to a "Partner" refer to a director of WP Thompson Limited.

 WP Thompson and WPT are trade marks of WP Thompson Limited.